Skip to main content

 It draws from conceptual art, avant-garde poetics, remediating concepts of reading and writing (from the print, to the screen to installations spaces) and exploring digital media grammars (voice activation, use of webcam, use of mouse, acts of revealing, triggering, cut and paste, dragging) for interactivity, aesthetics, creation of virtual poetic spaces, engagement and meaning production.

 It is trans-disciplinary, bringing together different cultural, artistic and literary traditions such as: fine art, linguistics, translation, visual, concrete and sound poetry, with digital poetics, electronic writing, creative programming, interaction and interface design, new media art theories and practices.
 My practice includes interactive digital media installations, performances, web-based works, sound-generated poems, interactive generative narratives and data visualisation poetics.
-The themes are varied with an interest in the relationship between experimentation, social issues, art and literature and I am very interested in producing site-specific pieces.
+The themes are varied with an interest in the relationship between experimentation, social issues (issues of power, territory, displacement, personal and historical memory, gender, and violence) art and literature and I am very interested in producing site-specific pieces.
 Thus, my research outputs cover a selection of theory and practice as exemplified by the publications outlined. http://www.mariamencia.com/documents/MARIA%20MENCIA_publications.pdf

 Mencia, Maria (2019) The Winnipeg : the poem that crossed the Atlantic.
 Hyperrhiz : New Media Cultures, 20, ISSN (online) 1555-9351